 Messy Church at St Thomas's.

 If you've heard of it you'll know what to expect.
-If you haven't it's a mixture of fun activities and worship for the whole family.
+If you haven't it's a mixture of fun activities and a short celebration time for the whole family.
 Come along and "taste and see that the Lord is good" and there's a meal as well!

 See the Messy Church website for what's happening nationally.